Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 Oh, who's that in the back?

-Well, it happened at the gun range.
+Well, what happened at the gun range?

-Here's your boy 42 Doug, right here on the left.
+Here's your boy 42 Doug right here on the left.

-Okay, sex trafficking and sex priority.
+Sex trafficking and sex priorities.

-They can effectively link him to paying an underage girl.
+They can effectively link him paying an underage girl.

 And the first bomb went off right here.

-Second explorer.
+Second explosion.

-And the cartel ships drugs into the country.
+Brothers, the Zokar, Sarnev, and Tamar landed Sarnev when the cartel ships drugs into the country.

-As this guy got arrested for um espionage, okay, trading secrets with the Russians for monetary compensation.
+As this guy got arrested for espionage, okay?

-The largest corrupt police bust in New Orleans.
+The largest corrupt police bust in New Orleans history.

 So he was in this bad boy.

-All right, we're back.
+Alright, we're back.

 What's up, guys?

-Welcome to Fed It Man.
+Welcome to Fed It, man.

 As you guys know, I am Muslim, so we don't celebrate anything.